We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 I would recommend this book to both newcomers and more seasoned researchers.
 The overview is very thorough and will give those unfamiliar with the material a great appreciation for the progress of Greek civilisation.
 Although the content will be familiar to those who have studied the ancient world for years, Edith Hall’s approach may be interesting for the experienced Classicist to engage with.

 Hall, E. (2017, May 17).
 Introducing the Ancient Greeks: From Bronze Age Seafarers to Navigators of the Western Mind.
-Ancient History Encyclopedia.
-Retrieved from https://www.ancient.eu/review/163/
+World History Encyclopedia.
+Retrieved from https://www.ancient.eu/review/163/introducing-the-ancient-greeks-from-bronze-age-sea/

 Hall, Edith.
 "Introducing the Ancient Greeks: From Bronze Age Seafarers to Navigators of the Western Mind."
-Ancient History Encyclopedia.
-Last modified May 17, 2017. https://www.ancient.eu/review/163/.
+World History Encyclopedia.
+Last modified May 17, 2017. https://www.ancient.eu/review/163/introducing-the-ancient-greeks-from-bronze-age-sea/.

 Hall, Edith.
 "Introducing the Ancient Greeks: From Bronze Age Seafarers to Navigators of the Western Mind."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 17 May 2017.
+World History Encyclopedia.
+World History Encyclopedia, 17 May 2017.
 Web.
-25 Jun 2019.
+11 Apr 2021.